2022-2023 Youth Series

 Plan NOW for next year’s educational field trips!
 We are back with in-person theatrical events that include something for everyone.

 A third grader deciding to run for class president, machinations of power in political institutions, old school funk and hip hop meeting new school audiences, and passion for magic that opens the magic of math are all featured in the 2022-23 youth series programming from Purdue Convocations.
 See below for a complete list of events and make plans for your classroom today!

-Will you join us for these great theatrical adventures?
-Our Youth Series performances meet many curricular standards.
-Events fill up quickly, so please make your reservations by May 23.
-Early reservations will be confirmed by June 1.
-All remaining reservations are filled on a first-come, first served basis throughout the year.
+Our Youth Series performances meet many curricular standards and events fill up quickly, so please make your reservations before August 1.
+Early reservations will be confirmed by August 15.
+All remaining reservations will be filled on a first-come, first served basis throughout the year.

 Some artists bring their talents directly to local schools.
 These performances or master classes help us reach many additional area students through the arts—allowing them to ask questions of the artists and get to know them as people as well as performers.

 Purdue Convocations wants to ensure that every student has access to performing-arts events.
 Our scholarship program helps remove economic barriers that prevent students from attending Convocations events by providing scholarships that subsidize tickets and transportation to student matinees and placing artist residencies in schools with demonstrated economic need.